What comes after launch? A guide to post-market maturity

 Stage 4: Proactive and in control

-In Stage 4, post-market surveillance is continuous, not periodic.
-Complaint data, adverse event patterns, and field performance trends are reviewed on a rolling basis, not assembled once a year for a scheduled review.
-Management reviews are built on operational metrics, complaint resolution rates, CAPA closure times, and supplier performance data, rather than on document reviews and status updates.
+In Stage 4, management reviews are built on operational metrics, complaint resolution rates, CAPA closure times, and supplier performance data, rather than on document reviews and status updates.

 Why Stage 4 matters for growth-stage companies